Fugashu/thesquids_frontend/README.md

 ### Disclaimer

 This repo is not maintained and updated anymore.
-A build can be access on https://
+A (slow and unoptimized) build can be accessed on https://64b6e1bfa13f111d940139e1--superb-shortbread-b9222b.netlify.app/